Sawley, North Yorkshire: Places of interest

+Sawley Hall is also a grade II listed building, built in 1770.
+The Georgian house was built for Lord Grantley's wife.

 Sawley Arms: is a pub in Sawley.
 It was the location for a "reunion of the former Yorkshire and England cricketers Fred Trueman, Brian Close, Ray Illingworth and Geoffrey Boycott on 6 July 2005, four of Yorkshire's and England's greatest cricketers".
 It was here where artist John Blakey made a sketch of the four cricketers to mark the occasion.
 This would be the last place the four Yorkshire men met together due to Trueman's passing a year later.